kashine6/Proportional-Sync-Feedback-Sensor/README.md

 To support both boards with and without pull-up resistors,  this sensor board uses a special design compatible with both cases.

-Using an MMU board with ADC pull-ups will cause the sensor's ADC reading to shift upward by approximately +0.1V (not constant; this has been minimized using the amplifier).
+Using an MMU board with ADC pull-ups will cause the sensor's ADC reading to shift upward (not constant; this has been minimized using the amplifier).
 You can adjust the neutral position value in the configuration to fix this issue.

-## 📍 Recommended ADC Pins
+## 📍 Recommended ADC GPIOs
 You can refer to the chip datasheet to find all GPIOs that support ADC.
 Below, only one usable pin is marked.

 A list of recommended ADC-capable GPIOs for common MMU boards will be provided below: